roestkbh-web/hugo-forestry-starter/README.md

 cd YOUR_NEW_SITE_NAME
 yarn install
 ```
 Now you can use gulp to run the site locally and develop it.
+PS: If you are on Windows and need to install hugo first, you can run the powershell script in the Build directory.

 ## How to setup for CMS and continuous deployment